python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 implementation should remain equally simple.
-It does mean that wheels produced with following this change will have differently-located licenses than those prior, but as this was already true for those in subdirectories, and until this PEP there was no way of discovering these files or accessing them programmatically, this doesn't seem likely to pose significant problems in practice.
+It does mean that wheels produced with following this change will have differently-located licenses than those prior, but as this was already true for those in subdirectories, and until PEP 639 there was no way of discovering these files or accessing them programmatically, this doesn't seem likely to pose significant problems in practice.
 Given this will be much harder if not impossible to change later, once the status quo is standardized, tools are